-Step 1 - If Management is the grieving party, representatives of the two parties may informally discuss and attempt to resolve the grievance within fourteen (14) calendar days after the act or occurrence or the date that the grieving party is aware of the act or occurrence.
-A copy of the grievance must be presented in writing at the time of the informal discussion or be submitted to the Union within fourteen (14) calendar days of the act or occurrence or the date the grieving party is aware of the act or occurrence.
+Step 1 - If Management is the grieving party, representatives of the two parties will informally discuss and attempt to resolve the grievance within twenty-one (21) calendar days after the act or occurrence or the date that the grieving party is aware of the act or occurrence.
+A copy of the grievance should be presented in writing at the time of the informal discussion.

-The decision of the party receiving the grievance will be issued to the grieving party in writing within fourteen (14) calendar days after the informal discussion or when the written grievance was issued.
+The decision of the party receiving the grievance will be issued to the grieving party in writing within twenty-one (21) calendar days after the informal discussion.
 Such decision will include a statement of the grievance as well as the statement of the decision.

-If the grievance is not resolved under Step 1 of this procedure, the grieving party will have the opportunity to present the grievance to arbitration in accordance with Article 24, Arbitration.
-A written request must be served on the other party within fourteen (14) calendar days after receipt of the written decision in Step 1.
+Step 2 - If the grievance is not resolved under Step 1 of this procedure, the grieving party will have the opportunity to present the grievance to arbitration in accordance with Article 24, Arbitration.
+A written request must be served on the other party within twenty-one (21) calendar days after receipt of the written decision in Step 1.